VolumeFi/palomaswap-amm/contracts/pair_stable_bluna/README.md

 Perform a swap. `offer_asset` is your source asset and `to` is the address that will receive the ask assets.
 All fields are optional except `offer_asset`.

-NOTE: You should increase your token allowance for the pool before the swap.
+NOTE: You should increase your token allowance for the pool before a swap.

 ```json
   {